Razan-Alamri/Room-Booking-System/README.md

-# Vehicle Service System
+# Room Booking System

 ## Assignment

-In this project, you are required to develop a Vehicle Service System, which handles vehicle rentals and sales.
-The system includes various features like class inheritance, polymorphism, and File I/O operations.
+The Room Booking System is designed to manage room bookings for events such as workshops, meetings, and extra classes.
+It handles booking requests submitted by faculty and staff, ensuring a streamlined booking process and report generation.

 ### Assignment PDF
-- You can find the detailed assignment in the uploaded PDF file: [Assignment.pdf](Assignment.pdf).
+- You can find the detailed assignment in the uploaded PDF file: [Room Booking System Assignment.pdf](Room Booking System Assignment.pdf).

 ## Objectives
-- Practice class inheritance and polymorphism.
-- Learn how to use and implement abstract classes and interfaces.
-- Learn to use File I/O (Reading/Writing from/to files).
+- Ensure proper management of room bookings for various events.
+- Implement error handling for missing files and invalid requests.
+- Generate detailed reports of bookings for specific rooms and events.

 ## Files Provided with Assignment
 - **Input file samples**:
-  - `input.txt`: Contains all customers and vehicle details that need to be registered into the system.
-Also includes commands to generate vehicle services (sale or rental).
+  - `INPUT.txt`: Contains all room booking requests, including room details, event type, and time slots.

 - **Output files**:
-  - `output.txt`: Displays all registered records for customers, rental, and sale vehicles.
+  - `OUTPUT.txt`: Displays all processed booking requests and generated reports.

 ## System Description
-This project is related to vehicle service agents by developing a computerized mechanism for selling and renting different kinds of vehicles.
-This will help in reducing manual and paperwork and therefore expected to enhance the overall service experience both for the customers and the agents.
-The vehicle service system provides different vehicle types for sale or rent.

-The system you are required to develop is called Vehicle Store System.
-At the initial stage, the system will register all the available vehicle information either for renting or sale, and the customers’ details from `input.txt`.
-Information read from `input.txt` is written with all the details into an output file, called `output.txt`.

-After populating the data, the system will be ready for serving customers according to available vehicles.
-For a rent service, the customer ID and vehicle license details are read from `input.txt`.
-After processing the service, fare will be calculated and the details are written to the output file `output.txt`.

-For a more detailed description of the system and commands, please follow the steps which will explain how to develop the system.
+The Room Booking System automates the process of booking rooms within the university, making it efficient and reducing manual errors.
+Faculty and staff can submit booking requests through the system, and the system processes these requests into detailed reports.

+The system reads booking requests from `INPUT.txt` and generates corresponding reports in `OUTPUT.txt`, including room details, event types, and booked times.

+### Commands and Features:
+- **Read Input File**: Ensures that `INPUT.txt` exists and processes its contents.
+- **Generate Reports**: Creates an output file (`OUTPUT.txt`) with reports based on the booking requests.
+- **Error Handling**: Displays an error message when the input file does not exist.

+---

 ## Instructions
-1. Install necessary libraries.
+1. Ensure necessary libraries are installed.
-2. Implement classes and interfaces.
+2. Implement classes and interfaces for booking management.
-3. Write data handling functions for reading/writing to files.
+3. Write functions for handling file I/O operations.
-4. Test and debug the system.
+4. Debug and test the system thoroughly.